WebStars-GmbH/Issue-Tracking-Application/README.md

 From there, you can login with one of the following credentials.
 The web app provides a role-specific set of views and features for each role.

+PLEASE NOTE: If there are any troubles with connecting to the database after 10th July 2023, it is possible that the Cloud Postgresql Server is down (Google Cloud Credits).
+We can not guarantee a running database after the 10th July 2023.
+The issue with the Google Cloud Credits was communicated via e-mail by Robert & Suganthi.
+If there are problems or you need more time to evaluate our portfolio, please contact r.gollner@mci4me.at

 ![Web App Screenshot](src/main/resources/META-INF/resources/images/screenshots/sh_login.png)
 ### System Admin:
   - Username: admin